 A hold may be placed by the Student Service Center against enrollment by a student who owes or has been delinquent in paying financial obligations (library books, medical bills, parking fines, etc.) to the university.
 For more information, contact the Student Service Center, 2201 C.B.
 Hedgcock, 906-227-1221.

 First Year Experience Hold

 The university places a hold on all First Year Experience (FYE) students.
-This hold will be in affect into your first semester at NMU.
-Once registration begins for your second semester, the hold will be released.
+This hold will be in affect until you have completed the FYE tutorial.
 For more information, contact your academic adviser or Academic and Career Advisement Center, 3302 C.B.
 Hedgcock, 906-227-2971.

 A hold may be placed by the university physician against a student who fails to provide proof of vaccinations or who is being denied enrollment because of psychological or medical problems.
 Holds applied in these situations are made on the basis of recommendations from the director of the Health Center, another medical doctor and/or a member of the Northern Michigan University Counseling Center staff.
 For more information, contact the Health Center, Gries Hall, 906-227-2355.